CartoDB/training/_posts/2016-05-25-siglibre10-workshop.md

   line-color: white;
 }
 ```

-On the above simplified CartoCSS example we put for our layer a red background, 10 pixels widh, and then on top of it a white 5 pixels symbol.
+On the above simplified CartoCSS example we use the same layer for a red background, 10 pixels widh, and then on top of it a white 5 pixels symbol.

 #### Zoom based styling